 For more specific information regarding Maine State Grants and other educational assistance programs offered by the state, contact the Finance Authority of Maine (FAME) at 800-228-3734 (within Maine) or 207-623-3263.
 Students from other states are advised to contact their state education agency for information about their education assistance programs.

 The UMF Financial Aid Office supports students who take advantage of the summer session and the financial benefits it offers: accumulating credits at a faster rate, on-campus housing for certain students (contact the Student Life Office for details) and lower tuition (tuition increases usually take effect in the fall term).
 Summer financial aid is limited to returning students only.
 Incoming first-year students and new transfer students are not eligible for summer aid.
 Financial aid is available to eligible students who submit the required documents.

-- Free Application for Federal Student Aid (FAFSA): Complete and submit the 2020-2021 FAFSA or Renewal FAFSA so that it is received by the Federal Processor by March 1, 2020.
-This is not a postmark date!
-The FAFSA can also be filled out on the internet at www.fafsa.gov.
+- Free Application for Federal Student Aid (FAFSA): Complete and submit the 2022-2023 FAFSA or Renewal FAFSA so that it is received by the Federal Processor by March 1, 2022.
+The FAFSA can be filled out online at www.studentaid.gov.

 Summer Aid Available